 Must-Do in Yosemite National Park: Standing atop the iconic granite monolith Half Dome, a sheer-faced rock formation whose pinnacle geologists hitherto reckoned would never be summited by humankind, is the impossible to miss highlight of a visit to this park.
 The strenuous seventeen-mile Half Dome Hike takes ambitious ramblers to the pinnacle of this steely rock 5,000 feet above Yosemite Valley on an unforgettable wilderness adventure.

 Geysers and Forests: Yellowstone National Park

 The grandfather of all national parks (in fact, the first in the world), Yellowstone is renowned for its immense landscapes and thousands-strong population of wildlife.
 With infinite wildflower-filled prairies, icy high-altitude lakes and roaring rivers that plummet into cascading waterfalls, the park showcases the best of North American wilderness.
-Rich with legends and unscathed by humanity, Yellowstone is home to elk, mountain lions, bears, coyotes, white-tailed deer, gray wolves and the world’s largest herd of grazing mighty bison.
+Rich with legends and unscathed by humanity, Yellowstone is home to elk, mountain lions, bears, coyotes, white-tailed deer, grey wolves and the world’s largest herd of grazing mighty bison.
 Meanwhile, rainbow-hued hot springs and ethereal mineral terraces embody the eternal frothing happening beneath the surface of the geothermal park.